-All the details about a selected note can be viewed by context-clicking on it.
-The dialog that pops up will also allow to modify all the properties of the selected note(s).
-Individual properties can also be modified more efficiently using the techniques described below.
+All details about selected notes can be viewed by context-clicking on them.
+The dialog that pops up also allows for the modification of all properties of the selected notes.
+Individual properties can also be modified more efficiently using the techniques described below:

 |Moving notes||← and → move selected notes earlier and later in time.|

 ↑ raises the pitch of the selected notes.|